tenchi-security/zanshin-cli/CLI.md

 * `--state [OPEN|IN_PROGRESS|RISK_ACCEPTED|MITIGATING_CONTROL|FALSE_POSITIVE]`: New alert state
 * `--labels TEXT`: Custom label(s) for the alert
-* `--comment TEXT`: A comment when closing the alert with RISK_ACCEPTED, FALSE_POSITIVE, MITIGATING_CONTROL
+* `--comment TEXT`: A comment when setting the alert state to RISK_ACCEPTED, FALSE_POSITIVE, MITIGATING_CONTROL
 * `--help`: Show this message and exit.

 ## `zanshin init`